 Thank you John and all the volunteers who truly made this day so incredible.
 This really was a life-altering race and I enjoyed being part of the Superior 100 community.
 I met some great runners yesterday and had a blast meeting all the volunteers and all the other crew members.
 What a special day. – Frayah B.

-Thank you to race director John and all of the amazing volunteers for making this race a huge success.
+Thank you to the race director and all of the amazing volunteers for making this race a huge success.
 Every aid station I came into made me feel like I had my own personal crew out there.
 Amazing views and tough gnarly course made this well worth it.
 I will be back again! – Mike D.

 Thank you and the volunteers so much for a great race this last weekend!
 I had a wonderful time suffering through 50 miles on the beautiful trail.
 A trail I was slightly unprepared for, I might add.
 Running in Boulder, CO, I am quite used to rough trails.
 However, we don’t have nearly as many roots and our rocks are angular, knobbly, textured granite on which one can hold footing at an angle.
 Out there, especially in combination with the mud and moss, the smooth, rounded rocks were something different entirely!
 But that’s why we run the trails: to have new experiences, see new sights, and tackle new terrain.
 Thank you for all your hard work putting this great race on; I’m sure that a point-to-point race is about the toughest, logistically.
 It was done perfectly!
 I look forward to being out there again in coming years!
 Ben B.